neumaz66/web-templates/README.md

-# Web Templates Progress
+# Web Templates Collection

+[!info]
-This repository contains a growing collection of minimalist and modern web templates built with HTML and CSS.
-The goal is to provide clean, distraction-free starting points for various web projects.
+This repository features a collection of web templates with distinct looks, built using only HTML and CSS.
+Each template is designed to be clean, distraction-free, and easy to customize for your own projects.

+---

-## Progress Overview
+## Available Templates

-- **Simple/Minimalist Landing Page**
-  - Minimal navigation bar with responsive design
+### Minimalist
+- Modern, minimal landing page
+- Responsive navbar
-  - Clean hero section with a clear call-to-action
+- Clean hero section
-  - Modern pricing cards with placeholder plans (Basic, Pro, Enterprise)
+- Stylish pricing cards (Basic, Pro, Enterprise)

-  - Fully responsive and visually appealing layout
+### Old
+- Retro/old-school landing page
+- Vintage navbar with classic fonts
+- Hero section with nostalgic vibes
+- Retro pricing cards (Starter, Classic, Legend)

+---

-## How to Use
+## Usage

-1. Clone or download the repository.
+1. Clone or download this repository.
-2. Open any template folder (e.g., `Minimalist`) and launch `index.html` in your browser.
+2. Open any template folder (e.g., `Minimalist`, `Old`).
+3. Launch `index.html` in your browser.
-3. Customize the HTML and CSS as needed for your project.
+4. Customize the HTML and CSS to fit your needs.

+[!tip]
+Feel free to use these templates as a starting point for your own projects or to get inspired by different design eras!

 ## Next Steps
 - Add more template variations (e.g., blog, portfolio, dashboard)